Coriander: Allergies

 Some people are allergic to coriander leaves or seeds, having symptoms similar to those of other food allergies.
 A cross-sectional study of 589 cases where food allergies to spices were suspected found 32% of pin-prick tests in children and 23% in adults were positive for coriander and other members of the family Apiaceae, including caraway, fennel, and celery.
 The allergic symptoms may be minor or life-threatening.

 Uses

 Nutrition

 Raw coriander leaves are 92% water, 4% carbohydrates, 2% protein, and less than 1% fat.
 The nutritional profile of coriander seeds is different from that of fresh stems or leaves.
-In a 100 g reference amount, leaves are particularly rich in vitamin A, vitamin C, and vitamin K, with moderate content of dietary minerals.
+In a 100 g reference amount, the leaves are particularly rich in vitamin A, C, and K, with moderate content of dietary minerals.
 Although seeds generally have lower vitamin content, they do provide significant amounts of dietary fiber, calcium, selenium, iron, magnesium, and manganese.

 Culinary

 All parts of the plant are edible.
-Fresh leaves and dried seeds are the most commonly used in cooking.
-Coriander roots are an important element of Thai cooking.
+The fresh leaves and dried seeds are the most commonly used in cooking.
 Coriander is used in cuisines throughout the world.